 \section{Experiments}

-\paragraph{Datasets and metrics.} To demonstrate the broad applicability of our method, we evaluate our model on four animal tracking datasets covering different species and scenarios.
+\paragraph{Datasets and metrics.} To demonstrate broad applicability, we evaluate our method on four animal tracking datasets covering different species and scenarios.
 ChimpAct~\cite{ma_chimpact_2023} contains videos of chimpanzees from the Leipzig Zoo, featuring relatively few animals per frame.
 Bird Flock Tracking (BFT)~\cite{zheng_nettrack_2024} includes sequences of 22 bird species in diverse environments, focusing on highly dynamic objects.
 AnimalTrack~\cite{zhang_animaltrack_2023} comprises 10 common animal categories with many individual tracks per sequence.
 GMOT-40-Animal is a subset of GMOT-40~\cite{bai_gmot-40_2021} containing 16 sequences with animals including birds, fish, insects, and livestock.
 Extended dataset details are provided in \autoref{sec:appendix_dataset}.

-We evaluate performance using three standard Multi-Object Tracking metrics: Higher Order Tracking Accuracy (HOTA)~\cite{luiten_hota_2021}, Detection Accuracy (DetA), and Association Accuracy (AssA), focusing primarily on HOTA as a unified metric.
+We evaluate performance using three standard multi-object tracking metrics: Higher Order Tracking Accuracy (HOTA)~\cite{luiten_hota_2021}, Detection Accuracy (DetA), and Association Accuracy (AssA), focusing primarily on HOTA as a unified metric.
 DetA and AssA are reported separately to assess detection and association performance.

-\paragraph{Implementation details.} For object detection, we use Grounding DINO Swin-L~\cite{liu_grounding_2024} from \cite{chen_mmdetection_2019}, and for propagation, SAM 2.1 Hiera-L from the official repository~\cite{ravi_sam_2024}.
-The same model checkpoints and hyperparameters are used across all datasets, with hyperparameters provided in Appendix \ref{sec:appendix_hyperparam}.
-The evaluation is conducted using TrackEval~\cite{jonathon_luiten_trackeval_2020}.
-All experiments are run on a single NVIDIA A100 GPU.
+\paragraph{Implementation details.} For detection, we use the Grounding DINO Swin-L~\cite{liu_grounding_2024} checkpoint provided by MMDetection~\cite{chen_mmdetection_2019}, and for propagation, SAM\,2.1 Hiera-L from the official repository~\cite{ravi_sam_2025}.
+The same model checkpoints and hyperparameters are used across all datasets (\autoref{sec:appendix_hyperparam}).
+Evaluation is conducted using TrackEval~\cite{jonathon_luiten_trackeval_2020}.
+All experiments are run on a single NVIDIA A100/H100 GPU.